One significant change to coffee that has been made on a global scale is the addition of milk.

 Is it worth combining buttermilk with tea, or is this another hot drink that doesn't suit the texture or taste of buttermilk?

-If you wish to enjoy buttermilk, drink it on its own or find a cold drink to add it to.
+If you wish to enjoy buttermilk, drink it on its own or add it to a cold drink.

 What can you use buttermilk for?

-Southern fried chicken is typically made by coating chicken in spiced buttermilk before adding flour or breadcrumbs and frying.
+Southern-fried chicken is typically made by coating the chicken in spiced buttermilk, then adding flour or breadcrumbs, and frying it.

-Buttermilk is also used to make buttermilk coffee cake, in addition to various breads and doughs.
+Buttermilk is also used to make buttermilk coffee cake, as well as various breads and doughs.

-Buttermilk is a low-fat option to include in baking.
-On top of this, buttermilk has a slightly bitter tang that offers an added subtle flavor to baked goods.
+Additionally, buttermilk has a slightly bitter tang that adds a subtle flavor to baked goods.

 More coffee add-ins to try